Grand jury: New indictment in California dive boat tragedy - KESQ

 Associated Press

-The new indictment comes more than a month after a judge threw out the original case because it failed to specify that Captain Jerry Boylan acted with gross negligence aboard the Conception during one of the deadliest maritime disasters in recent U.S. history.
+The new indictment, filed Tuesday, comes more than a month after a judge threw out the original case because it failed to specify that Captain Jerry Boylan acted with gross negligence aboard the Conception during one of the deadliest maritime disasters in recent U.S. history.

 Boylan, 68, is again charged with a single count of misconduct or neglect of ship officer, a pre-Civil War statute colloquially known as “seaman’s manslaughter” that was designed to hold steamboat captains and crew responsible for maritime disasters.
 He faces 10 years in prison and is expected to be arraigned in the coming weeks.
 His federal public defenders did not immediately return a request for comment Tuesday.

-“This tragedy was totally preventable and due to his negligence and inaction 34 lives were lost and our lives changed forever,” the families said in a statement.
+“We are incredibly grateful and relieved that the grand jury issued a new indictment today against Jerry Boylan,” the families said in a statement.
+“This tragedy was totally preventable and due to his negligence and inaction 34 lives were lost and our lives changed forever.”

 Although federal safety investigators never found the cause of the fire, officials blamed the owners of the vessel, Truth Aquatics Inc., for a lack of oversight, though they were not charged with a crime.